 Termination of enrolment

-If the student wishes to discontinue his/her enrolment in the PhD Programme, this must be communicated in writing to the PhD School Secretariat.
+If the student decides to discontinue his/her enrolment in the PhD Programme, they should formally communicate this decision in writing to both the department they are affiliated with and the PhD School.

-PhD students employed according to the 5+3 programme and PhD students employed according to the 4+4 programme who have passed their qualifying exam have the right to take maternity leave in accordance with the rules concerning parental leave in force at any given time.
+PhD students who are employed under the 5+3 program and those in the 4+4 program who have successfully passed their qualifying examination are entitled to maternity leave in accordance with the prevailing parental leave regulations.

-PhD students employed by the Faculty of Science must inform the Department, the personnel office and the PhD School Secretariat of the necessity of taking maternity leave at least 3 months prior to the expected birth.
-Information on current rules for childbirth and adoption can be found on SDUnet (available only to SDU employees).
+For PhD students employed by the Faculty of Science, it is important to inform the department, the personnel office, and the PhD School at least three months before the expected birth to arrange for maternity leave.
+You can find information about the current rules for childbirth and adoption on the personnel office website: https://sdunet.dk/da/servicesider/hr/ansaettelsesforhold/barsel.

 Extension in relation to illness

-If the PhD student has been absent owing to illness for a period of at least one month, and the absence is documented with a doctor’s statement, extension in relation to illness may be granted along with extension of the enrolment, upon application to the Dean via the Head of the PhD School.
-If the enrolment period is extended, the Department can apply for extension of employment.
+If a PhD student has been absent from their studies due to illness for a period of at least one month and can provide documentation in the form of a doctor's statement, they have the option to apply for an extension.
+This application should be sent to the Dean through the Head of the PhD School.
+If the enrollment period is extended, the department may also request an extension for the student's employment.

 Other types of leave of absence